Gelfand--Tsetlin degenerations of representations and flag varieties

 To give the first answer we consider a family of Gr\"obner degenerations $F^S$ that includes the Gelfand--Tsetlin toric degeneration (from now on we set $\fg=\msl_n$).
 We show that each such Gr\"obner degeneration $F^S$ defines a filtration on every $L_\la$ which produces the degenerate representations $L_\la^S$.
 These filtrations may also be obtained representation-theoretically, however, the key difference from previous constructions is that we first define a certain deformation $\Phi_n$ of $\mathcal U(\fn_-)$ that acts on every $\fg$-representation $L_\la$ and degenerate the action of this algebra rather than that of $\mU(\fn_-)$.
 Thus we obtain a $\Phi_n$ action on every $L_\la^S$.
-However, $\Phi_n$ is not a universal enveloping algebra and we need to provide a strategy of recovering the degenerate flag variety from of the degenerate representation theory, a method that would not rely on the existence of a group action.
+However, $\Phi_n$ is not a universal enveloping algebra and we need to find a different method of recovering the degenerate flag variety from of the degenerate representation theory, a method that would not rely on the existence of a group action.
 We propose two such methods within our first answer to the motivating question.
 The first is to imitate the group action by taking exponentials.
-Let $\Phi_n$ be generated by $\varphi_{i,j}$ with $1\le i<j\le n$, corresponding to the negative roots. \begin{customthm}{A}[cf. Theorem~\ref{main}] $F^S$ is isomorphic to the closure of the set of points of the form $\prod_{i,j}\exp(c_{i,j}\varphi_{i,j})\bm v_\la^S\in\bP(L_\la^S)$ where $c_{i,j}\in\bC$ and $v_\la^S$ is the highest weight line. \end{customthm}
+Let $\Phi_n$ be generated by $\varphi_{i,j}$ with $1\le i<j\le n$, corresponding to the negative roots. \begin{customthm}{A}[cf. Theorem~\ref{main}] $F^S$ is isomorphic to the closure of the set of points of the form $\prod_{i,j}\exp(c_{i,j}\varphi_{i,j})\bm v_\la^S$ where $c_{i,j}\in\bC$ and $\bm v_\la^S\in\bP(L_\la^S)$ is the highest weight line. \end{customthm}

-The second strategy relies on the existence of tensor products and Cartan components for our degenerate representations.
+The second method relies on the existence of tensor products and Cartan components for our degenerate representations.
 These provide us with a commutative algebra structure on $\mathcal P^S=\bigoplus_\la (L_\la^S)^*$.
-The degenerate flag variety can be defined as the ``multigraded $\mathrm{Proj}$'' of $\mathcal P^S$, in other words, we prove the following \begin{customthm}{B}[cf. Theorem~\ref{mainproj}] $\mathcal P^S$ is generated by the components $(L_{\om_i}^S)^*$ (for fundamental weights $\om_i$) and the kernel of the surjection $\bC[\bigoplus_i (L_{\om_i}^S)^*]\to \mathcal P^S$ cuts out a subvariety in $\bigtimes_i\bP(L_{\om_i}^S)$ that is isomorphic to $F^S$. \end{customthm} This characterization of the variety is implicit in the earlier work on various PBW degenerations.
-It is certainly not as simple as the orbit closure definition, the one in Theorem~\ref{thmb} has the advantage of being independent of the highest weight.
+The degenerate flag variety can be defined as the ``multigraded $\mathrm{Proj}$'' of $\mathcal P^S$, in other words, we prove the following \begin{customthm}{B}[cf. Theorem~\ref{mainproj}] $\mathcal P^S$ is generated by the components $(L_{\om_i}^S)^*$ (for fundamental weights $\om_i$) and the kernel of the surjection $\bC[\bigoplus_i (L_{\om_i}^S)^*]\to \mathcal P^S$ cuts out a subvariety in $\bigtimes_i\bP(L_{\om_i}^S)$ that is isomorphic to $F^S$. \end{customthm} While the characterization in Theorem~\ref{thma} is similar to the original orbit closure definition, the one in Theorem~\ref{thmb} has the advantage of being independent of the highest weight.
 Let us also note that while analogs of Theorem~\ref{thmb} are not given explicitly in~\cite{FFL1,favourable,fafefom} such analogs do hold and can easily be derived.